commit-kyle/Latin_Blog/README.md

 * axios version: 0.16.2

 ## Live website
-The link for a live demonstration of how this app works can be found below;
+The link for a live demonstration of how this app works can be found here; [Latin Blog](https://commit-kyle.github.io/latin_blog/)
-[Latin Blog](https://commit-kyle.github.io/latin_blog/)

 I hope you've enjoyed it!